oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

   <summary>3.1 Creating the mobile layout (click to show)</summary>

 ### Creating the mobile layout.
 Now you will create the mobile layout adding several components that you will use and combine in future sections to create the mobile application.
-Click in the mobile left menu icon and then click **+ Mobile Application** button to create a mobile application.
+Click in the **mobile icon** in the top left menu and then click **+ Mobile Application** button to create a mobile application.

 ![](./images/vbs-app-01.png)